UmSenhorQualquer/taiga-reports/README.md

 # Taiga reports

-The generates reports for taiga.io
+The generates reports for taiga.io:
+- General developers team stats.
+- Workload for the next days for each user.
+- Stories with no assigned users.
+- Progression graphs for each user, for each priority type and stories status.

 ## Workload prediction for the next days